-Below we have provided answers to frequently asked questions about a Green Endings service offering as well as on issues relating to environmentally-friendly funerals.
+Below we have provided answers to frequently asked questions about the Green Endings service offering as well as issues relating to environmentally-friendly funerals.

 If you want more information about how to prepay a Green Endings funeral, you can find answers to frequently asked questions by clicking the button below:

 Funerals followed by a traditional burial or cremation can be resource intensive and have significant effects on the environment.
 Typically, the following activities generate carbon emissions and environmental impact:

 Local and international research suggests that the total carbon emissions for an average funeral service range from 330kg to more than 1,400kg of CO2.

 Choosing to have a Green Ending not only significantly reduces the amount of carbon emissions produced compared to a traditional funeral, but reduces the overall environmental degredation of lands and waterways.